statuspal/statuspal/README.md

 Run `./dev_setup.sh`

-After this make sure `apps/statushq/config/dev.exs` has your proper DB configurations (in general it should work as is) and `apps/statushq/config/dev.secret.exs` API keys for Twitter and Mailgun.
+After this make sure `apps/statushq/config/dev.exs` has your proper DB configurations (in general it should work as is) and place your API keys for Twitter and Mailgun in `apps/statushq/config/dev.secret.exs`.

 ### Run locally